How Tradesmen Should Keep Financial Records

 How Long Records Should Be Kept

-In many cases, financial records should be kept for at least 5 years after the tax return deadline.
+In most cases, financial records should be kept for at least 5 years after the tax deadline.

 Final Thoughts